Best Facts about Alcatraz Island in San Francisco that Will Blow Your Mind

 The island was first documented by Juan Manuel Diaz, who named one of the three islands “La Isla de los Alcatraces”.
 Spaniards were responsible for building several small buildings on the island and other minor structures.

-Because of its isolated location by the San Francisco Bay, Alcatraz was used to house Civil War prisoners starting 1861, some of whom died due to the deplorable conditions.
-The military began to use the island as a detention center instead of a defense fort.
+Because of its isolated location by the San Francisco Bay, Alcatraz was used to house Civil War prisoners starting in 1861, some of whom died due to the deplorable conditions.
+The military began to use the island as a detention centre instead of a defence fort.

 During World War I, the prison held objectors to the war, including Philip Grosser, who wrote a pamphlet entitled “Alcatraz – Uncle Sam’s Devil’s Island: Experiences Of A Conscientious Objector In America During The First World War”.

-Alcatraz penitentiary housed some of America’s most notorious criminals.
+Alcatraz prison housed some of America’s most notorious criminals.
 Dubbed “The Rock”, Alcatraz welcomed hardened criminals such as the infamous Al “Scarface” Capone and the “Birdman” Robert Stroud.

-According to the Bureau of Prisons, “The establishment of this institution not only provided a secure place for the detention of the more difficult type of criminal but has had a good effect upon discipline in our other penitentiaries also.”
+According to the Bureau of Prisons, “The establishment of this institution not only provided a secure place for the detention of the more difficult type of criminal but has also had a good effect upon discipline in our other penitentiaries.”

 The prison was closed down by President John F. Kennedy in 1963 due to the high cost of keeping it running.